-Cloud-based tools could also respond to the unique challenges faced by a community college in a rural area, with students, faculty and staff traveling long distances to get to school.
-The school’s 2,000 students are spread across four campuses as well as remote wilderness sites for its Outdoor Education program.
-“It’s extremely hard for our students to get together in person,” Wood says.
+Cloud-based tools could also respond to the unique challenges faced by a community college in a rural area, with students, teachers and staff travelling long distances to get to school.
+The school’s 2,000 students are spread across four campuses as well as remote wilderness sites for its Outdoor Education programme.
+'It’s extremely hard for our students to get together in person,' Wood says.

 "With Gmail, we provision new accounts – and that’s about it.
 We let Google take care of sorting out the spam."John Wood, CIO, Central Wyoming College

 CWC’s existing email and file storage systems did not offer flexibility for students and staff in terms of where and how they worked.
 They had to be on campus to access email and stored documents.
-People who needed to transport files from school to home used “sneakernet” strategies, like USB drives or external hard drives.
+People who needed to transport files from school to home used 'sneakernet' strategies, such as USB drives or external hard drives.
 Besides posing security issues, such as exposing networks to viruses, the process could create multiple versions of key documents.

-Wood believed cloud and cost-effectiveness were the two key ingredients for updated email, storage, and productivity tools that could be accessed anywhere.
+Wood believed that the cloud and cost-effectiveness were the two key ingredients for updated email, storage and productivity tools that could be accessed anywhere.
 Email was tackled first, and Gmail replaced CWC’s on-campus email system.
 Besides the fact that G Suite for Education tools are free to schools, Wood found his IT department also saved money and time.

 Putting a collaborative spin on budget planning

-As students and staff began using other G Suite tools, like Google Sheets and Hangouts, they discovered new ways to team up even if they weren’t in the same classroom, library, or conference room.
+As students and staff began using other G Suite tools, such as Google Sheets and Google Meet, they discovered new ways to team up even if they weren’t in the same classroom, library or conference room.
 Professors and staff can choose to work remotely as needed, and cut down on long commutes to CWC campuses.
-“Their collaboration can now take place in other ways,” Wood says.
-“Hangouts are becoming popular, since students can use them to meet face to face when they’re not on campus.”
+'Their collaboration can now take place in other ways,' Wood says.
+'Meet are becoming popular, since students can use them to meet face to face when they’re not on campus.'

-With G Suite, students have every tool they need to create academic papers or share research with classmates.
-“They don’t need to worry about buying a student version of Microsoft Office,” Wood says.
-“That’s a home run for us and them.
-I don’t have to worry about people installing outside software, or installing it incorrectly.”
+With G Suite, students have every tool that they need to create academic papers or share research with classmates.
+'They don’t need to worry about buying a student version of Microsoft Office,' Wood says.
+'That’s a home run for us and them.
+I don’t have to worry about people installing outside software, or installing it incorrectly.'

 As collaboration becomes a must-have in teaching and the work world, Wood sees long-term benefits for students who are embracing G Suite before they start their careers.
-“The comments and suggestions students share are helping them work better together,” Wood says.
-“And just as important, they’re building the soft skills they’ll need to collaborate in the workplace."
+'The comments and suggestions that students share are helping them work better together,' Wood says. 'and just as important, they’re building the soft skills that they’ll need to collaborate in the workplace.'